alekseydreval/StatusChecker/README.md

 # StatusChecker

-This service allows to check if a website is available.
+The problem it is supposed to solve: https://gist.github.com/dozenthoughts/9d99659c165fea89027b This service allows to check if a website is available.
 Availability statistcis are represented in graph.

 ## Cofigure and launch